MathieuLoutre/grunt-aws-s3/README.md

 - Better testing (params, sync, etc.)

 ## Release History
+* 2017-05-20   v1.0.0   Warning when cwd used without expand by @stevemayhew.
 * 2016-04-05   v0.14.5  Support for grunt 1.0.0
 * 2016-01-04   v0.14.4  add `s3ForcePathStyle` to params by @albert-lacki
 * 2015-12-06   v0.14.3  auto generate fixtures by @frankcortes